iterative/gto/README.md

   artifact or it's readiness to be consumed by a specific environment.
 - GitOps: Signal CI/CD automation or other downstream systems to act upon these new versions and lifecycle updates.
+- Enrichments: Annotate and query artifact metadata with additional information.

 GTO works by creating annotated Git tags in a standard format.